mercurius-js/mercurius/docs/integrations/nestjs.md

 If you'd like to continue with Nest and Mercurius and learn more about Nest, please do read the [documention on the NestJS website](https://docs.nestjs.com/).
 The two as a combination make a really great combination in terms of developer experience.

 Should you need any help with Nest, they have a [great support community](https://discord.gg/ErA7cNkK).
+Please go there for support with NestJS questions or issues.